 The Majestic Royal Palace of Caserta

-The history of the Bourbon residence, from its construction to the present day.
+The history of the Charles I of Bourbon, since its construction to the present day.

 - Address: Viale Douhet, 2/a, 81100 Caserta CE

-- GPS CODE to join the Parking near the Royal Palace of Caserta:
+- Click here to het the Parking near the Royal Palace of Caserta

 - Hours: 8:30 a.m.-7:00 p.m.